dativebase/old/docs/datastructure.rst

         "enterer": null, // an object representation of an elicitation method or null "files": [], // an array of objects representing file models or [] "form_id": 1,
-        "glosses": [], // an array of objects representing gloss models or [] "grammaticality": "",
+        "translations": [], // an array of objects representing translation models or [] "grammaticality": "",
         "id": 1,
         "morphemeBreak": "",